MingSun-Tse/smilelogging/README.md

 Python logging package for easy reproducible experimenting in research.
 Developed by the members of [SMILE Lab](https://web.northeastern.edu/smilelab/).

-_**[Update: 05/27/2023] 🔥🔥🔥Please install from source for the latest feature.
-The pip version is NOT the latest one and may have problems when using DDP.**_

 ## Why this package may help you
 This project is meant to provide an easy-to-use (as easy as possible) package to enable *reproducible* experimenting in research.
 Here is a struggling situation you may also encountered:
 > I am doing some project.
 I got a fatanstic idea some time (one week, one month, or even one year) ago.
 Now I am looking at the results of that experiment, but I just cannot reproduce them anymore.
 I cannot remember which script and what hyper-prarameters I used.
 Even worse, since then I've modified the code (a lot).
 I don't know where I messed it up ...:cold_sweat: